Azure/azure-batch-software-entitlement/src/sesclient.native/README.md

 You'll need to specify the same certificate for `sesclient.native` as you already do for `sestest server` so the two components can handshake the connection properly.

-Assuming the appropriate thumbprint is available in the environment variable `%CONNECTION_THUMBPRINT%`, and the common name of that certificate is available in `%COMMON_NAME%`, run `sestest` as a server:
+Assuming the appropriate thumbprint is available in the environment variable `%CONNECTION_THUMBPRINT%`, and the common name of that certificate is available in `%COMMON_NAME%`, run `sestest` as a server in a different console window:

 ``` cmd
 sestest server --connection %CONNECTION_THUMBPRINT% --common-name ...